Climate change policy of the United States: Obama administration

-An October 2016 report compares US government spending on climate security and military security and finds the latter to be 28× greater.
-The report estimates that public sector spending of $55 billion is needed to tackle climate change.
-The 2017 national budget contains $21 billion for such expenditures, leaving a shortfall of $34 billion that could be recouped by scrapping underperforming weapons programs.
-The report nominates the F-35 fighter and close-to-shore combat ship projects as possible targets.
+An October 2016 report compared US government spending on climate security and military security and found the latter to be 28 times greater.
+The report estimated that public sector spending of $55 billion was needed to tackle climate change.
+The 2017 national budget contained $21 billion for such expenditures, leaving a shortfall of $34 billion that could be recouped by scrapping underperforming weapons programs.
+The report recommended the F-35 fighter and close-to-shore combat ship projects as possible targets.

 Transportation

 President's 21st century clean transportation plan

 In June 2015, the Obama administration released the President's 21st Century Clean Transportation Plan with the goal of reducing carbon pollution by converting the nation's century old infrastructure into one based on clean energy.
-This plan intended to battle climate change by reducing emissions through a switch to more sustainable forms of transportation, resulting from a potential increase of innovation in both public transit and electric vehicle production in the United States.
-The President stated that the revitalization of the infrastructure would not only create jobs, but also allow for quicker deliveries of goods, and allow for a greater variety of transportation options that would facilitate travel for Americans.
 The President's multibillion-dollar proposal provided incentives to reduce reliance on international oil and fossil fuels.
+It involved adding $20 billion per year transit and high-speed rail investments, $10 billion per year to improved regional transportation planning reform, and $2 billion per year to alternative fuel and autonomous vehicle research.

-This plan fundamentally relied on an increase in investment into sustainable transportation, Previously, such investment into transportation was supported by the Fixing America's Surface Transportation Act (FAST), an act passed in December 2015 by the Obama administration.
-FAST was formulated to reduce traffic and increase the quality of air by reducing emissions, yet this act proved to be slow in gathering infrastructure investments.
-Thus, the President proposed a tax on oil, a gradual $10 per barrel, in order to subsidize this plan to improve infrastructure and further drive down the incentive to consume large quantities of oil, possibly furthering the urge to switch to more sustainable forms of transportation.
-Ultimately, this plan did not appeal to GOP leaders and as a result it was never enacted; the act was denied funding in the House of Representatives by U.S. Congressman Paul A. Gosar and his Republican coalition, enacting their fundamental "power of the purse."
+Previously, similar investments in transportation were supported by the Fixing America's Surface Transportation Act (FAST), an act passed in December 2015 by the Obama administration.
+FAST was formulated to reduce traffic and increase the quality of air by reducing emissions, yet it proved to be slow in gathering infrastructure investments.
+Thus, the President proposed a tax on oil of $10 per barrel to pay for it.
+The plan failed in the House due to the Republican majority.